kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## compute-full-forwarded-for

 Append the remote address to the X-Forwarded-For header instead of replacing it.
 When this option is enabled, the upstream application is responsible for extracting the client IP based on its own list of trusted proxies.

+## enable-forwarded-rfc7239

+Enable standard Forwarded header defined in RFC 7239, or the Forwared header will not be sent to upstream and the incoming Forwarded header will be discarded.
+The parameters can be configured using [forwarded-rfc7239](#forwarded-rfc7239).
+Transition between Forwarded header and X-Forwarded headers will not happen. _**default:** false

+## forwarded-rfc7239-strip-incomming

+Whether or not retain Forwarded header from downstream. _**default:**_ false

+## forwarded-rfc7239

+Sets enabled parameters and their order.
+Supported parameters are "for", "by", "host" and, "proto". _**default:**_ for

+## forwarded-rfc7239-for

+Sets value of "for" parameter.
+It can be "ip" or static obfuscated string.
+If "ip" is given, the remote client address will be used.
+The static obfuscated string is selected by user and must start with a underscore "_" and consist of only digits, letters and characters ".", "_", and "-". _**default:**_ ip

+## forwarded-rfc7239-by

+Sets value of "by" parameter.
+It can be "ip" or static obfuscated string.
+If "ip" is given, the server's host-port pair that remote client connects to will be used.
+The static obfuscated string is selected by user and must start with a underscore "_" and consist of only digits, letters and characters ".", "_", and "-". _**default:**_ ip

 ## proxy-add-original-uri-header